-The Pink Shell’s location on the narrow north end of Fort Myers Beach makes it a resort for fans of both gulf and bay.
-The on-site marina on Estero Bay offers sailing lessons, while the gulf side of the resort includes three pools and a stretch of sand feet from the water.
-The location also means that the Pink Shell is more private than some of the larger resorts on the island, and the on-site Aquagene Spa radiates a calm atmosphere.
-All of the amenities of a full-service resort are on display at The Pink Shell, but this beach hotel is really worth staying at for its serenity, especially during Fort Myers Beach’s busy spring season.
+Pink Shell’s location at the narrow north end of Fort Myers Beach makes it a resort for fans of both gulf and bay.
+The on-site marina on Estero Bay offers sailing lessons, while the gulf side of the resort includes three pools and a stretch of sand just feet from the water.
+Pink Shell is more private than some of the larger resorts on the island, and the on-site Aquagene Spa radiates a calm atmosphere.
+All of the amenities of a full-service resort are on offer here, but this beach hotel is really worth staying at for its serenity.

 Casa Ybel Resort

-Sanibel Island’s Casa Ybel Resort is an off-the-beaten-path treat that immerses guests in its beautiful grounds.
+Sanibel Island’s Casa Ybel Resort is a treat that immerses guests in its magnificent grounds.
 Unlike the high-rise resorts of Fort Myers Beach, this locale houses vacationers in two-story stilt buildings.
-The suites look onto the gulf, as well as Casa Ybel’s manicured grass and palm trees.
-Sanibel’s already secluded vibe is enhanced by this resort’s layout, which forms private areas for visitors to sit and enjoy the sun.
-The Casa Ybel-owned stretch of beach and Olympic-sized pool border the comfortable rooms, poolside bar, and the fine-dining Thistle Lodge.
+The suites look onto the gulf, as well as Casa Ybel’s palm trees and manicured grass.
+The Casa Ybel-owned stretch of beach and Olympic-size pool border the comfortable rooms, the poolside bar and the fine-dining Thistle Lodge.
 Those seeking peace and quiet among Sanibel’s renowned beaches and wildlife will appreciate Casa Ybel’s prime location.

 Song of the Sea Inn

-This quant 30-unit inn creates an intimate setting beside the gulf.
-The no-frills Song of the Sea is cozy and located on an quiet part of already-calm Sanibel Island.
-A free bottle of wine at check-in and complimentary bikes and beach chairs are friendly touches to this spot.
-Vacationers will scarcely want to leave Song of the Sea, and have little reason to, with free continental breakfast and built-in kitchenettes.
-Enjoy the amazing views and beachfront location of some of the larger resorts, with the homey touches and friendly staff that make Song of the Sea a more personable option.
+This pretty 30-unit inn creates an intimate setting beside the gulf.
+The no-frills Song of the Sea is welcoming and located in a quiet part of already-calm Sanibel Island.
+A free bottle of wine at check-in and complimentary bikes and beach chairs are friendly touches.
+Vacationers will scarcely want to leave Song of the Sea – and have little reason to, with free continental breakfast and built-in kitchenettes.
+Amazing views combined with homely touches and friendly staff make Song of the Sea the more personable option.